geoelectric/uconnectsync/README.md

 * Files that haven't physically changed won't be copied again (rsync is used from the script).

-* For comparison, 90 GB music takes 20 minutes on a full sync for me, but 0.2 seconds if nothing has changed.
-Most of the time it's a minute or less for a few albums worth.
+* For comparison, 90 GB music takes 20 minutes on a first copy for me, but 0.2 seconds for subsequent syncs if nothing has changed.
+Most of the time it's a minute or less for a few albums worth of purchases plus whatever iTunes Match decided to touch in the background.

 * iTunes LPs and videos are skipped.
 I don't currently skip the album insert pdfs, since they like to sneak into playlists, but a later version might.
 I think UConnect ignores them anyway.